Alexandra Curvelo

 Quoting name: Alexandra Curvelo

-Professional Category: Associate Professor with Habilitation (NOVA FCSH)
+Professional Category: Full Professor (NOVA FCSH)

-Position(s) within IHA: Board Member – Director | SC Member | RG Member [Pre-Modern Visual and Material Cultures]
+Positions within IHA: SC Member | RG Member [Pre-Modern Visual and Material Cultures] [Museum Studies]

 Thematic areas: Material and Visual culture in the early modern age; Cultural transfers in the early modern age; Nanban art; Museums and Collections